gridsusc/gridsusc.github.io/tutorials.md

 ---
 ## GRIDS Tutorials

 GRIDS Tutorials is a collaborative effort to create a collection of tutorials for all things Data Science and Computer Science.
 Our goal is to create a wiki of tutorials by USC Students, for USC Students to aid students of all levels across various topics.
 We will have incentives for our contributors and your profile will be featured on the GRIDS platform.
-If you are someone who has experience in any of the following (or if you have your own ideas) and would like to author or contribute code for a tutorial, please sign up!
+If you are someone who has experience in any of the following (or if you have your own ideas) and would like to author or contribute code for a tutorial, please sign up [here](https://forms.gle/YfAxcVw5tMagL7tSA)!
 Here are some example topics:

 - Introduction to Programming (Python, R)
 - Python Packages